mieweb/docs/content/functions/system-administration/interfaces/device-interface-pft-system.md

 1. Open {{% system-name %}} .
 2. Pull up correct patient.
 3. Go to PFT Tool chart tab or add encounter for patient and make sure there is a PFT on the due list for your patient.
-    a.
-If there is not, you will need to add the procedure.
+    * If there is not, you will need to add the procedure.

 ## Doing the PFT Calibration